thecodeassassin/influxdb.com/content/docs/v0.9/administration/config.md

 4. Update the bind-address to another port if 8088 is not acceptable.
 5. On all three machines add `peers = ["A_IP:A_bindaddress", "B_IP:B_bindaddress", "C_IP:C_bindaddress"]` to the `[meta]` section of the config file.
 6. On all three machines, add `replication = 3` in the `[retention]` section of the config file.
-7. Launch `influxd` on hosts A, B, and C in and order.
+7. Launch `influxd` on hosts A, B, and C in order.

 ## A Note about `dir` in `[meta]` and `[data]`